the-enderson/grafana/docs/sources/setup-grafana/configure-security/_index.md

 +++
 aliases = ["/docs/grafana/latest/administration/security/", "/docs/grafana/latest/installation/security/"]
-description = "Security Docs"
-keywords = ["grafana", "security", "documentation"] title = "Security" weight = 500
+description = "Learn how to make Grafana secure." title = "Configure security" weight = 600
 +++

-# Security
+# Configure security

 If you run non-Grafana web services on your Grafana server or within its local network, then they might be vulnerable to exploitation through the Grafana data source proxy or other methods.